OverviewPeak 7036 is a rocky summit in the Flowery Range; an offshoot of the Virginia Range of Northwest Nevada.

 Views from the summit are spectacular, with mountains on all sides, including views of the surrounding mountains in the Virginia Range and Flowery Range, as well as excellent views of the Sierra Nevada, the Pine Nut Mountains, and the Pah Rah Range.

 The primary route is from the southeast.
 There are a couple other routes with some access issues.
 The slightly shorter northwest route is also described below, which starts on BLM lands, but involves more bushwhacking.
-The most direct route (from the north), is described in the "Red Tape" section.
+The most direct route (from the north), is described as well.

 Once atop Peak 7036, the highest peaks of the Flowery Range are in view, including Rocky Peak 7082’, Horse BM 7163’, Tibbie Peak 7277’, and the Flowery Range HP 7337’.
-It is possible to do a combination from the southeast route, but hiking these peaks will add significant hiking time.
+It is possible to do a combination from the southeast route or the northern route, but hiking these peaks will add significant hiking time.

 The best time to hike up Peak 7036 and the Flowery Range in general is probably late fall (November, December) and late winter/early spring (February, March, April).
 During summer, temperatures are far too high.
 The area gets pretty snowy during the heart of winter.